walbeck85/AttentHive/README.md

 If you have ideas that would make Mimamori more useful for your household or care network, please open an issue or submit a PR.

 ---

-## License

-License terms are still being finalized.
-Until then, treat this as a closed-source project intended for personal and educational use only.